 Single crochet is the smallest, simplest stitch in crochet.
 It is written as sc in patterns.
 Read a more in-depth article on single crochet.

 How to Single Crochet the First Stitch & Row

 - Insert hook into the work.
 For your first row, this will be in the second chain from the hook.

 - Yarn over and draw the loop through the work.
 You will now have two loops on your hook.

 - Then yarn over again and draw the hook through both loops at the same time.

-- You have now created a single crochet!
+- You have now created the first stitch of single crochet!
 Well done!
 Insert your hook into the next stitch and repeat.

 IMPORTANT: Please note that your loops should NOT be as loose as those in the photo.
 I have made them loose so that you can clearly see where to pull your yarn through.
 Your yarn should be hugging your hook closely!

 How to Turn a Row